Carbon Footprint Improvement

 What’s on your mind

-How do I calculate the greenhouse gas emissions for my products, what is important and what are the necessary steps to become carbon neutral?
+How do I calculate the greenhouse gas emissions for my products, processes or company?
+What actions can I take to reduce my carbon footprint so my company becomes carbon neutral?

 Work Case